top of page

 In May of 2016, Coach Rick teamed up with Pete and Donna Carpentier and created a place for our new local facility where athletes can come to practice on safe equipment with experienced coaching.
 We purchased a used USC pit from Coach Eric Morell (Vault House, High Point).
 Coach Rick engineered our new portable runway system, which was partially manufactured by Velocity Track Systems and finished by Coach Rick and our athletes.
 Sadly Rick's dad passed away in June, 2016.
 We dedicated this facility and the state-of-the-art runway in Paul Richard's honor.
 We know he would be thrilled!

 Coach Rick began vaulting at the age of 7.
 Paul Richard, Rutgers Univesity Pole Vault Coach, taught and trained Rick in their backyard.
 Coach Rick played football as well and sustained a catastrophic injury that left him in a body cast in traction during high school.
-Thus ended his football career,
+This ended his football career, but he was just getting started with what would become a

-colorful, richly decorated lifetime of
+colorful, richly decorated lifetime of pole vault achievements.

 NEW JERSEY OUTDOOR ALL-TIME POLE VAULT LIST, 16-1 Eric Richard, Bridgewater East